python-adaptive/paper/paper.md

 #### We summarize the algorithm with pseudocode

-The algorithm descried above can be summarized by the following pseudocode.
+The algorithm described above can be made more precise by the following Python code:
-In the following `queue` is the priority queue of subdomains, `domain` is an object that allows to efficiently query the neighbors of a subdomain and all subdomains containing a point $x$, `data` is a hashmap storing the points and their values, and `loss` is the loss function, with `loss.n_neighbors` being the degree of neighboring subdomains that the loss function uses.

 ```python
 first_subdomain, = domain.subdomains()